AliMayya/Cardiac-SPECT-Images-Unet-Segmentation-Various-Architectures/readme.txt

 3- One of our trained models: Unet-VGGATT_Ahmad.pt
 4- The codes required to create the DICOM file using the trained model and input source 5- Example of the source and output of our implemetnation in a .zip format.
+6- Examples of our output DICOM files produced by different models (SPECT FINAL IMAGES 5 by 5 filter all models.rar) 7- Dataset (contains two subfolders one for images and another one for masks)

 ### Now for producing the segmented DICOM file using our trained models, you need to follow the following instructions:
 1- you need to extract all SPECT file images using the SPECT_Heart_ROI_Segmenter_V5_Final